usebruno/bruno-docs/docs/scripting/javascript-reference.md

 Here is the complete set of API reference for the scripting feature in Bruno.

-## `onRequest`
+## Before Request
-This function is used to make changes to requests before they are sent.
+This `onRequest` function is used to make changes to requests before they are sent.
 You can add custom logic here.

 ### request
 Below is the api documentation for the methods available on the `request` object that gets passed in to the `onRequest` method